List of programs broadcast by TLC: Children's programming

-From December 28, 1992 to September 26, 2008, TLC ran a children's programming block, Ready Set Learn.
-It ran from 6:00am – 12:00pm Eastern Time until 2000, when it was shortened to 6:00am – 9:00am.
-On February 24, 2003, Ready Set Learn received a major rebrand hosted by Paz the penguin.
+Between December 28, 1992, and September 26, 2008, TLC ran a children's programming block, Ready Set Learn!.
+Between February 24, 2003, and October 8, 2010, Ready Set Learn received a major rebrand hosted by Paz the Penguin.
 The Ready Set Learn branding was also used for Discovery Kids' preschool programming.
 As leadup to the relaunch of Discovery Kids as the Hub Network on October 10, 2010 (which would in turn be rebranded as the Discovery Family Channel on October 13, 2014), Family Game Night, one of the new programs featured on the relaunched network, was aired on October 10, 2010.